input-output-hk/cardano-docs/docs/for-contributors/building-from-source.md

 [//]: # (who bothered to build the system from scratch in the early days)
 [//]: # (of testnet release)

-Before providing an example of running the node, let's briefly discuss the trickiest command line arguments.
+Before providing an example of running the node, the trickiest command line arguments are noted.

-When we bootstrap a testnet, we distribute stake across several addresses in genesis block.
-The distributions that we support are flat distribution and Bitcoin distribution.
-Spending and VSS keys are generated for genesis block, if a node has access to a genesis key mapping, we can provide the index of the secret key in this mapping using `--vss-genesis N` and `--spending-genesis N`, where `N` is index in this mapping.
+When a testnet is bootstrapped, stake is distributed across several addresses in the genesis block.
+The distributions that are supported are flat distribution and Bitcoin distribution.
+Spending and VSS keys are generated for genesis block.
+If a node has access to a genesis key mapping, the index of the secret key in this mapping can be provided using `--vss-genesis N` and `--spending-genesis N`, where `N` is index in this mapping.